Policies

 WE'RE ALL CONNECTED - LET'S COMMUNICATE!

 Black River views communication as the key to a student's attendance success.
 Today's rapidly evolving technology has bridged the communication gap between educators, students, and parents.
 We feel fortunate to have access to instructional tools like Infinite Campus which provides real-time access to grades, attendance, assignments, schedules, and more.
 Black River parents and/or guardians and students can view daily attendance, attendance codes, and attendance comments at any time by logging in to the Infinite Campus Parent Portal.
-If you have already signed up for the Parent Portal and cannot access your account please contact the main office for your username and a temporary password.
-If you do not have a Parent Portal account please fill out the following form and return it to the main office.
-You will be emailed your portal access information along with a handy FAQ sheet.
+If you do not have a Parent Portal account please fill out the following form and you will receive an email with information on how to activate your account with access information.

-In an effort to better service the schools of the OAISD, visit this resource for the common language and coding that is recommended for each school to use in regard to attendance.
+In an effort to better service the schools of the OAISD, there is a common language and coding that is recommended for each school to use in regard to attendance.
 Your student's attendance record follows them to each school they attend.
 These common codes make it easy for schools to communicate.

 Additional Parent/Caregiver Attendance Information and Resources: